-There are currently nine Trustees of Evesham and District Mental Health Support Services, they can be contacted via our Contact page
+There are currently eight Trustees of Evesham and District Mental Health Support Services, they can be contacted via our Contact page

 Sue grew up in London and studied Art and Design at Camberwell School of Art.
 She then moved into teaching and taught art in a comprehensive school before moving into special education.
 She has a Masters of Education Degree in Autism.
 Her final job before retirement was as Deputy Head of a school for pupils with moderate learning difficulties and autistic spectrum disorders, a job she absolutely loved.